Gonna Get This

-"Gonna Get This" is a pop song by American singer-songwriter and actress Miley Cyrus, performing as Hannah Montana – the alter ego of Miley Stewart – a character she plays on the Disney Channel television series Hannah Montana and R&B singer Iyaz.
-The song was later released on October 5, 2010 as the third single from the soundtrack of the same title as the special title (Hannah Montana Forever) of the fourth and final season of the series.
+"Gonna Get This" is a song by fictional character Hannah Montana, recorded by American singer and actress Miley Cyrus with British singer Iyaz for the soundtrack album Hannah Montana Forever (2010), which accompanied the fourth and final season of the Disney Channel series Hannah Montana.
+The song was released by Walt Disney Records on October 5, 2010 as the third single from the soundtrack album.

 Background and composition

 "Gonna Get This" was written by Niclas Molinder, Joacim Persson, Johan Alkenas, and Drew Ryan Scott.
 Released on October 5, 2010 as the third single from the album.
 It is featured in the eighth episode of Hannah Montana Forever, titled "Hannah's Gonna Get This"; Iyaz guest stars in the episode, where he and Hannah are shown recording the song in a studio.

 Reception

 Although the song has not been commented on in any official reviews, the song was chosen as one of the top tracks according to the Allmusic Guide.

 The song debuted at thirty-six on the US Hot Digital Songs chart for the week ending November 6, 2010, which led to a debut at no. 66 on Billboards US Hot 100.